PerziThomas/DA_Perzi_Ambrosch/source/2_Implementation.md

 	\label{fig2_5}
 \end{figure}

 This algorithm comes with some drawbacks.
 First, having to implement it by hand and second, needing to implement every kind of error check that might be needed.
-Additionally, the speed of calculations is not acceptable for time critical applications, such as Drivebox, and would need even more manual optimizations to match the speed of the methods provided by third party libraries. [@raycasting]
+Additionally, the speed of calculations is not acceptable for time critical applications, such as Drivebox, and would need even more manual optimizations to match the speed of the methods provided by third party libraries [@raycasting].

 ### Third Party Methods
 Microsoft provides methods to calculate intersection points in geographical objects inside the spatial data package.
 In particular, the methods \lstinline!STContains! and \lstinline!STIntersects! are used to check if a point is inside a polygon.
 The difference in the two being that STIntersects returns true for a point which is exactly on the edge of a polygon.
 For the implementation, STContains was picked, as the increase in speed had a greater benefit than detecting points on the very edge of a polygon, as polygons are saved with an accuracy of less than a meter.